 Summer 2 Plants.
 Comparative / fair testing Changing one variable to see its effect on another, whilst keeping all others the same.
 Observation over time Observing changes that occur over a period of time ranging from minutes to months.
 Identifying, grouping and classifying Making observations to name, sort and organise items.
 By the end of this unit children will be able to: Talk about how to grow a variety of plants.
 Frow a variety of plants from seeds and bulbs.
 Care for a variety of houseplants/plants over the whole of Y2.
 Describe different seeds - what they look like, what they grow in to and how we use the plant.
-Talk about how to grow a variety of bulbs.
-Describe different bulbs - what they look like, what they grow Compare and group together a variety of everyday materials based on their simple properties.
+Talk about how to grow a variety of bulbs Compare and group together a variety of everyday materials based on their simple properties.
 (Y1 - Everyday materials) Identify and name a variety of common, wild and garden plants, including deciduous and evergreen trees.
 (Y1 - Plants) Identify and describe the basic structure of a variety of common flowering plants, including trees.
 (Y1 - Plants) hardness, solubility, transparency, conductivity (electrical and thermal) and responses to magnets.
 (Y5 - Properties and changes of materials) Give reasons based on evidence from comparative and fair tests, for particular uses of everyday materials, including metals, wood and plastic.
 (Y5 Properties of materials.)
 Identify and describe the functions of different parts of flowering plants: roots, stem, trunk, leaves and flowers.
-(Y3 - Plants) Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant.
-(Y3 - Plants) Some children may think: Plants are not alive as they cannot be seen to move.
+(Y3 - Plants) Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they Some children may think: Plants are not alive as they cannot be seen to move.
 Seeds are not alive.
 All plants start out as seeds.
-Seeds and bulbs need sunlight to germinate.
-Describe different bulbs - what vary from plant to
+Seeds and bulbs need sunlight to germinate. they look like, what they grow in to and how we use the plant. flowering plants, including trees.
+(Y1 - growth (air, light, water, nutrients from J